 Within the general category of ‘pen knife’, you’ll find a wide range of knives.
 Here are some of them:

-But, it is also known for the injuries it causes :S
+But, it is also known for the weird injuries it can cause…especially for the new hobby crafters. :S

 Snap-Off Blade Pen Knife / Utility Knife